-The Transformer model presented in this tutorial is adapted from the TensorFlow Model Garden.
+The models shown here are adapted from the TensorFlow Model Garden.
 While the model implementations and hyperparameters are unchanged to preserve compatibility with the TensorFlow official models, we provide simplified training schemes that allow for a seamless transition from basic serial training to distributed data parallelism using Tarantella.